damp11113/damp11113-library/README.md

 ===============
 A Utils library and Easy to use.

+If feature in wiki haven't in library that is a preview feature.
+Please wait for new update.

+If the library has bugs.
+Please new issue.

 This is how to turn off check update and load all func
 ```py
 import os